velonica0/llama.cpp/docs/backend/Metalium.md

 ### Hardware support

-The following hardware ate tested
+The following hardware are tested.

 | Tenstorrent Device            | Status  |
 |:-----------------------------:|:-------:|